Follow us for more information about the New Child Care Package

 Use our easy online estimator to find out what it means for your family.

 The package includes a new Child Care Subsidy, which replaces the current Child Care Benefit and Child Care Rebate.
-It will be paid directly to services to reduce the out-of-pocket cost for most families.
+The Child Care Subsidy will be paid directly to services.

 Three things will determine a family's level of Child Care Subsidy:

-The new child care package includes a Child Care Safety Net to ensure that children in Australia's most vulnerable families and communities have the opportunity to access quality early learning and child care.
+The package includes a $1.2 billion Safety Net to give the most vulnerable and disadvantaged children, including those from regional and remote communities, a strong start through access to quality early learning and child care.